 This is a pre-terminated parallel-optic solution which incorporates a 12-strand MMF bundle connected on each end with a QSFP+ transceiver.
 This type of cable is available in standard lengths up to 100 meters.
 This configuration is used for 40 GbE connections that span rows within the data center.

 The existing 100Mbps and 1GE connections no longer support growing business requirements, so here comes the era of 10G and 40 GbE data center fabric design.
 The new fabric will reduce data center complexity and increase our network agility to meet growing data center needs.
-Today’s article offer the suitable fiber optic solutions for 10G/40G switch to switch interconnects.
-For more information about the products mentioned above, please visit our site.
+Today’s article offers suitable fiber optic solutions for a 10G/40G switch to switch interconnects.